USinani/UdacityND-Robotics_Software_Engineering/README.md

-In this repository you will find the projects from Udacity Robotics Software Nanodegree
+In this repository are listed the main projects from Udacity Robotics Software Nanodegree